Al Bayt Stadium: History

 On 20 November 2022, the stadium hosted the opening game of the FIFA World Cup between Qatar and Ecuador; 67,372 were reported to be in attendance at kick-off, despite the capacity of the stadium being 60,000.

 Recent tournament results

 2021 FIFA Arab Cup

-Al Bayt Stadium hosted five matches during the 2021 FIFA Arab Cup, including the final.
+The Al Bayt Stadium hosted five matches during the 2021 FIFA Arab Cup, including the final.

 2022 FIFA World Cup

-Al Bayt Stadium hosted nine matches during the 2022 FIFA World Cup.
+The Al Bayt Stadium hosted nine matches during the 2022 FIFA World Cup, including the opening match.

+2023 AFC Asian Cup

+On 5 April 2023, the Al Bayt Stadium was chosen as one of eight (then nine) venues for the 2023 AFC Asian Cup.
+It hosted four matches during the tournament.

+2025 FIFA Arab Cup

+The Al Bayt Stadium hosted seven matches during the 2025 FIFA Arab Cup.